robvankeilegom/firefly-III-paypal-importer/README.md

 ## Getting Started
 To start importing data you'll need a couple of things:
+- A PayPal Business account.
+Read #10 and #16.
+Afaik there's no downside for switching to a business account.
+You don't need a business to have a business account.
 - A PayPal `ClientID` and `ClientSecret`.
 These can be generated at the [PayPal Developer Dashboard](https://developer.paypal.com/developer/applications).
 Make sure to generate a client for **live** transactions.
 Under `LIVE APP SETTINGS` the only required `App feature options` is `Transaction Search`.
 - A Firefly Personal Access Token.
 Read more about this [here](https://docs.firefly-iii.org/firefly-iii/api/).
 - The ID of the asset account in Firefly.
 In Firefly, open `Accounts > Asset Accounts` and click on your PayPal account (or make a PayPal account).
 In the account overview the ID of the account will be in the URL.
 Something like: `http://firefly.box/accounts/show/xxx`.
 Where `xxx` will be the account id.